-During the year, a short-term trading cash flow facility of \$20,000 was provided from Glennon Capital Pty Ltd, a company controlled by M.X.
+During the year, a short-term trading cash flow facility of \$87,000 was provided from Glennon Capital Pty Ltd, a company controlled by M.X.
 Glennon to Excelsior Asset Management Pty Ltd, a subsidiary of Excelsior Capital Limited.
-The loan is repayable on demand.
 No amount was repaid during the year.
-Refer to the Terms and conditions in Note 23.1.
+Refer to Note 23.2.